Chahak081/Solution_Challenge-TEC-Prediction/README.md

 * The model is trained on the training data and evaluated on both the training and validation sets

 9)Gradient Boosting Model:
-* A decision tree model is defined using scikit-learn
+* This model is defined using scikit-learn
 * The model is trained on the training data and evaluated on both the training and validation sets

 10)Random Forest Model: